Pera Restaurant Aberdeen

 How Pera Sits Within the UK Independent Tier

 Across the UK, the premium end of restaurant recognition is relatively concentrated.
-Michelin-starred addresses like CORE by Clare Smyth in London, Moor Hall in Aughton, and Gidleigh Park in Chagford operate within a peer set defined by critical infrastructure, national coverage, and a visitor economy that extends beyond their immediate city.
+Michelin-starred addresses like CORE by Clare Smyth in London, Moor Hall in Aughton, and Gidleigh Park in Chagford operate within a comparable set defined by critical infrastructure, national coverage, and a visitor economy that extends beyond their immediate city.
 The independent neighbourhood tier operates entirely differently, without that critical apparatus and often without the need for it.

 Internationally, the contrast is even sharper.
 Restaurants like Le Bernardin in New York City or Atomix in New York City operate in a fully different register, where critical consensus, tasting menus, and global reputation form the basis of a visit.
 A Holburn Street neighbourhood restaurant is not competing in that space, and it would be a category error to evaluate it as though it were.